 Attendance is required.
-In accordance with law school rules, you may miss no more than four (4) class sessions during the semester without having to withdraw from the class or face a grade penalty under the School of Law rules.
-You are responsible to manage your own absences.
+In accordance with law school rules, you may miss no more than six (6) class sessions during the semester without facing a penalty under the School of Law rules.
+You are responsible for managing your own absences.
 As an adult and a professional, should realize that if you take all absences early in the semester and need more later in the semester, you will have created a problem for yourself from which no one else is obligated to rescue you.
 Also, if you are assessed an absence for inadequate preparation or not paying attention when off-camera, that absence counts towards your total absences.
-If you exceed the number of absences

-(including absences assessed for inadequate preparation), you are subject to penalties in School of Law Rule 5(g).
+If you exceed the number of absences (including absences assessed for inadequate preparation), you are subject to penalties in School of Law Rule 5(g).
 These include involuntary withdrawal from the course, a grade reduction, or failing the class.